 There are several specialty cleaners that can keep the contacts clean and free of debris.
-You want to choose a brand that is well-trusted and has been proven to be safe.
+You should choose a brand that is well-trusted and has been proven to be safe.
 Additionally, it’s critical that you follow the recommended instructions to ensure the components are protected.

 One popular choice is WD-40 Electrical Contact Cleaner.
 This substance cleans the areas that are regularly exposed to water and debris.
 Because it will penetrate tough corrosion, it’s great to use if nothing else seems to be working.
-Plus, there’s a handy nozzle included, ensuring it reaches into the toughest areas.
-Here below is where you can find it on Amazon.
-This is an affiliate link and we may receive a small commission for qualifying purchases.
+Plus, there’s a handy nozzle included, ensuring it reaches the toughest areas.

-With products such as this one, you can help restore electrical conductivity.
+With products like this, you can help restore electrical conductivity.
 Plus, it reduces the chance of a short circuit.
 With the rapidly evaporating non-conductive formula, there’s nothing left behind, so the rubber, plastic and metal surfaces can always be kept intact.